Jose01000111/LPIC1-102.2-Install-a-Boot-Manager/README.md

 ## 3️⃣ Perform Basic Configuration Changes for GRUB 2

+## ⚠️ I didn’t perform Step 3 (mounting the installed system) on my main Rocky Linux VM to avoid accidentally breaking it.
+## 🛡️ Instead, I documented the process carefully to practice later on a safe test VM or snapshot.

 🔸 Edit /etc/default/grub to modify boot parameters like timeout and default entry

 🔸 Update values such as GRUB_TIMEOUT, GRUB_DEFAULT, and GRUB_CMDLINE_LINUX